 Using tools is one of the things which sets us apart from the rest of the animals on this planet!
 If you want to get a color job done quickly and efficiently then using the proper professional color measuring tools will get you to that place.

-use several different color tools in their work.
-A few are complex and beyond the scope of these pages but for everyday work, there are three tools which are the workhorses of every color specifier...these are;
+Color experts use several different calibration methods to help them in their work.
+A few are complex and beyond the scope of these pages but for everyday use, there are three tools which are the workhorses of every color specifier...these are;

-, the individual way that the paint company has put together their deck can be confusing.
-Secondly, there are many choices to wade through.
 Unless you have a road map, looking at a fan deck is a bit like looking through a world atlas.
-Lastly, all of these colors are tiny little chips, not only that but they are juxtaposed with their other color cousins on the same strips.
+All of these colors are tiny little chips, not only that but they are juxtaposed with their other color cousins on the same strips.
 Color often doesn't scale up in the way you think it will from the tiny chip to a big house.
-Also, the placement of the colors next to each other on the strips can alter your perception of those colors...
+Also, the placement of the colors next to each other on the strips can alter your perception of those colors.
+There is hope however!

 A color wheel is also a very familiar tool.
 The color wheel used by the pros however is a bit more complex than the one you used in grammar school.
 The pro version contains not only the saturated or pure versions of the visible spectrum but also contains the tints (colors mixed with white) and tones (colors mixed with black).
 It is simply an expanded and more realistic version of the wheel we know best.
 The beauty of this tool is that it is intuitive to read, it’s pretty straight forward.
 What it doesn’t spell out is the relationships between colors and what they mean.